MythosCapital/mythos-docs/docs/mythos-standards.md

 # Mythos Standards

-Mythos is an enterprise-grade professional staking service provider targeted toward those who need the highest standards of excellence.
+Mythos is an enterprise-grade, professional staking service provider targeted toward large stakers and those those who need the highest standards of excellence.
 Our secure and professionally managed validators will protect your assets from slashing and optimize your returns.

-## All Mythos validators include the by the following:
+## All Mythos validators include the following:

-* 99.982% uptime datacenters (Tier 3)
+* 99.982% uptime commitment
 * Hardware key management via hardware security module
 * Sentry-node configuration for DDoS Prevention
 * Tier 1 certified physical datacenter